 The first step is to decouple compensation from development discussions.
 A number of companies like Google and VMware have seen success with this approach.

-- Provide a framework so employees know what sorts of goals to set for themselves
+Provide a framework so employees know what sorts of goal to set for themselves

 You don’t want to tell employees exactly which goals to set for themselves since this will reduce the chances of tapping into intrinsic motivation, but at the same time, it’s helpful to provide a framework.
 Give examples of the types of specific, process-oriented goals that employees are likely to stick to and achieve.

 Setting a regular cadence of check-ins gives employees the chance to share how it’s going.
 Managers can also use this opportunity to help their direct reports reassess where their focus should be since it may shift based on specific projects or other changes in company priorities.
 Get more tips on how managers can better support employee growth in this post.

 Carol Dweck recommends focusing praise on effort and perseverance (things employees have control over) rather than talent (something they don’t have control over) in order to encourage a growth mindset.
 Think about ways of framing your development discussions that will encourage growth and accepting challenges rather than shying away from them.

 The burden doesn’t have to fall on managers and HR to identify all the learning opportunities for employees.
 By providing self-service resources, you can empower employees to lead their own growth and development journey.